VAT in the Czech Republic

 In the Czech Republic , as in other European Union countries, e-sellers must register for VAT:

-• when the overall threshold of EUR 10,000 for Intra-Community distance selling is exceeded and they have not opted to pay the VAT in the Czech Republic via the One Stop Shop,
+• when the overall threshold for intra-Community distance selling of 10,000 euros is exceeded, and they have not opted to pay VAT in the Czech Republic via the One Stop Shop.

 • or when they hold a stock of goods in the Czech Republic and must report the stock supply transactions.